Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 - Select Option : To which track are you applying (at the time of your required LOI submission you must select the track to which you are proposing a Pitt Momentum Funds project):

-- Seeding Grants (Creative Arts, Performing Arts & Humanities)
+- Priming Grants (Creative Arts, Performing Arts & Humanities)

-- Seeding Grants (Engineering, Technology, Natural Sciences, and Mathematical Sciences)
+- Priming Grants (Engineering, Technology, Natural Sciences, and Mathematical Sciences)

-- Seeding Grants (Social Sciences, which includes Business, Education, Informatics, Law, Policy, and Social Work)
+- Priming Grants (Social Sciences, which includes Business, Education, Informatics, Law, Policy, and Social Work)

 - Teaming Grants